KovuTheHusky/dynmap-structures/README.md

 **mineshaft**

-    If set, the label for Abandoned Mineshafts on your map.
-Default value is Abandoned Mineshaft.
+    If set, the label for Mineshafts on your map.
+Default value is Mineshaft.

 **monument**

     If set, the label for Ocean Monuments on your map.
 Default value is Ocean Monument.

+**netherfossil**

+    If set, the label for Nether Fossils on your map.
+Default value is Nether Fossil.

 **oceanruin**

-    If set, the label for Underwater Ruins on your map.
-Default value is Underwater Ruins.
+    If set, the label for Ocean Ruins on your map.
+Default value is Ocean Ruins.

 **pillageroutpost**

     If set, the label for Pillager Outposts on your map.
 Default value is Pillager Outpost.

+**ruinedportal**

+    If set, the label for Ruined Portals on your map.
+Default value is Ruined Portal.

 **shipwreck**